zha0ming1e/LEGO/README.md

 ### Examples

-There are two examples which are implemented by LEGO (one of non-linear data fitting and one of pose graph optimization on SE3/se3 with Lie algebra) under the [lego/examples/](./lego/examples/) folder.
+There are two examples which are implemented by LEGO (one of non-linear data fitting and one of pose graph optimization on SE3/se3 with Lie group/algebra) under the [lego/examples/](./lego/examples/) folder.

 - **Non-linear Data Fitting**